syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

-As per the architecture, control rendering takes place at the client-side and all the analytical operations on each action takes place at the server-side.
+As per the architecture, control rendering takes place at the client-side and all the analytical operations on each action takes place server-side.

 ### Service for OLAP Controls